ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/attestation-token.md

 ## Install Git

-Verify that `git` is installed using the command below.
-It should output the version available on your computer.
+Verify that `git` is installed by using the command below.
+It should produce an output that lists the version available on your computer:

 ```bash
 git --version
 ```

 ## Install jq

-The jq utility, is a popular command-line tool that can be used to parse and manipulate JSON data.
-You can install it using your local package manager, for instance:
+The jq utility is a popular command-line tool that you can use to parse and manipulate JSON data.

+To install it, you can use your local package manager, for instance:

 ```bash
 sudo apt install jq